Anti-Inflammatory Meal Plan: 31 Days of High-Protein Meals

 The anthocyanins in blueberries are among the most powerful antioxidants on earth.
 When reduced into a balsamic glaze for chicken, they provide a sweet, anti-inflammatory punch that regulates blood sugar.

-Day 14: Ginger-Garlic Ground Turkey Stir-fry
+Day 14: Ginger-Garlic Ground Turkey Stir-Fry

 Gingerols found in fresh ginger act as natural anti-spasmodics for the digestive tract.
 This stir-fry is a quick way to get high-density protein and sulfur-rich vegetables in one pan.